Ted Molczan, 23 September 1996; modified by Bill Gray, 2016 August 28

 There are three main sources for TLEs that may be of interest.

 The vast majority of publicly-available TLEs are distributed via Space-track.org.
 The data are freely available, but one is asked to agree not to transfer any data or analysis of data without approval.
 That can be a problem for some (including me [Bill Gray]; I'm often asked, for example, if I can identify an object someone has observed, and I even provide an on-line service for identifying satellites for astrometry.
-So I've been unable to sign up for Space-Track.org.)
+It is possible I'd actually be OK.
+But I don't want to take the risk of ending up in a small cell at Guantanamo.
+So I've never signed up for Space-Track.org.)

-Fortunately, you can click here for the Space-Track.org TLEs.
+Fortunately, you can click here for the Space-Track.org TLEs, without a user agreement.
 They are updated daily, and the 'ALL_TLE.TXT' file covers over 15000 objects: active payloads, deceased objects, and junk.

 The above are objects tracked by the US Government, and therefore doesn't include "classified" objects.
-Many of those are covered in elements in the 'classified' file on Mike McCants' page.
+(Anything the US doesn't want you or others to know about, and anything they don't want others to know that the US Government knows about.)
+Many of these "secret" objects are covered in elements in the 'classified' file on Mike McCants' page.
 These are objects tracked mostly by amateurs, who then compute their own TLEs from the observations.
 They track about 400 objects.
 (Some have not been observed lately, and the TLEs therefore probably have large errors.)

 The third source for TLEs comes from TLEs for high-flying satellites.
 These are TLEs computed by me [still Bill Gray], for objects found by people looking for near-earth asteroids.
 (The faster-moving asteroids are moving at roughly the same rate as the higher, slower-moving artificial satellites; if you're looking for NEAs, you'll have some artsats as unwanted "bycatch".)